yereverluvinunclebert/Panzer-Earth-gauge-VB6/readme.md

 LICENCE AGREEMENTS:

-Copyright © 2023 Dean Beedell
+Copyright Â© 2023 Dean Beedell

 In addition to the GNU General Public Licence please be aware that you may use any of my own imagery in your own creations but commercially only with my